MicrosoftDocs/learn/learn-pr/aspnetcore/customizing-dotnet-aspire-existing-resources/includes/4-using-application-insights.md

-The .NET Aspire dashboard provides a functional view of telemetry data but if you're familiar with Azure Application Insights you know that it provides a rich and ongoing analysis of an application's performance, structure, and behavior.
+The .NET Aspire dashboard provides a functional view of telemetry data but if you're familiar with Azure Application Insights, you know that it provides a rich and ongoing analysis of an application's performance, structure, and behavior.

-In your outdoor equipment retailer, your administration team, who already use Application Insights to support other important business systems, have requested that your new eShop sends telemetry to Application Insights.
+In your outdoor equipment retailer, your administrators, who already use Application Insights to support other important business systems, have requested that your new eShop sends telemetry to Application Insights.

-In this unit, you'll learn how to configure a .NET Aspire solution to integrate with Azure Application Insights when it is deployed.
+In this unit, you'll learn how to configure a .NET Aspire solution to integrate with Azure Application Insights when it's deployed.

 ## OpenTelemetry and Application Insights

 Observability is a key feature of cloud-native applications.
 Once they're deployed, your administration team needs to know how they behave and use resources to ensure timely responses to user requests.
 The .NET Aspire solution templates include the OpenTelemetry package and use it to generate behavior and performance telemetry data whenever a .NET Aspire solution runs.
 By default, this telemetry data is available in the .NET Aspire dashboard.

 In Azure, you have other tools for analyzing and displaying telemetry.
 Azure Monitor is a comprehensive system that you can use to collect, display, and analyze the behavior of both your entire cloud and on-premises systems.
-Azure Monitor includes Application Insights, which provides rich visuallizations to help you analyze the behavior of your solution.
+Azure Monitor includes Application Insights, which provides rich visualizations to help you analyze the behavior of your solution.

 :::image type="content" source="/azure/azure-monitor/app/media/app-insights-overview/app-insights-overview-screenshot.png" lightbox="/azure/azure-monitor/app/media/app-insights-overview/app-insights-overview-screenshot.png" alt-text="Screenshot showing a complex distributed app analyzed and displayed in Application Insights.":::